Laughter doesn’t only benefit us socially, but mentally and physically as well.

 Humour’s Dark Side – Clowns & Sad Clown Syndrome

 One of the saddest and most damning issues with humour is quite how often comedy can be used to mask severe depression.
 Many in the entertainment industry will understand the pressure to entertain and perform and many, many people will remember the late beloved entertainer Robin Williams, who went on to take his own life.
 Most interestingly, it is quite often those who try to appear aloof who are the most depressed of all.
-Even myself, I have acted exuberant at times as a mask for the pain I was feeling within.
+Even myself, I have acted exuberant at times as a mask for my bad mental health.
 Sadly and all too often, some of the biggest entertainers are doing exactly the same.

 Humour & Empathy – Why We Love Comedians